drepper/colormaps/README.md

 to the mapped value.
 The values are equal distance which means that the scalar value in the first column does not actually have to be used, the index into the table can for a value `v` can be computed with `(v-A)/(B-A)`.

+The color values are in this case given as a triple of bytes.
+If the last parameter to the `get-color-maps.py` script is `float` instead of `byte` the color is given as a triple of floating-point values.

 Requirements